-The Larger Life Foundation is celebrating its 100th anniversary in 2020, rejoicing in giving “larger life” to hundreds of ministries and churches in the Moravian Church Northern Province through grants and loans.
-In its 100 years of service, the Foundation has distributed more than $13,000,000 through its permanent endowment fund.
-With careful management, capital appreciation, and essential contributions and bequests, the fund itself has grown to over $12,500,000.
+The Larger Life Foundation celebrated its 100th anniversary in 2020, rejoicing in giving “larger life” to hundreds of ministries and churches in the Moravian Church Northern Province through grants and loans.
+In its 100 years of service, the Foundation has distributed more than $14,000,000 through its permanent endowment fund.
+With careful management, capital appreciation, and essential contributions and bequests, the fund itself has grown to over $12,000,000.

 Because of its financial ministry, the Larger Life Foundation’s beneficiaries have enhanced God’s work in many ways.
 Here are a few examples: